-Cloud brings you cost savings in not having to hire someone to maintain your system for you.
+Cloud security cameras bring cost savings in not having to hire someone to maintain the system.

 Many SMBs considering bids for their surveillance system emphasize service and vendor labor skills as key factors in their decision making.
-Loffler provides value by offering cabling, wiring, mounting, positioning and optimizing your video surveillance system, along with maintaining it after installation.
-We have the expertise, industry knowledge and the ability to get your project from point A to point B.
+Loffler provides value by offering cabling, wiring, mounting, positioning and optimizing of video surveillance systems, along with maintaining it after installation.
+We have the expertise, industry knowledge and the ability to get a project from point A to point B.

 Loffler has positioned itself at the forefront of the next wave of video surveillance technology, that of cloud-based, or hybrid cloud, video surveillance.
-We’re prepared with expertise to bring your security system into the cloud.
-Most SMBs can’t be expected to staff the technical expertise needed to put in place their own video surveillance system, so they work with a dealer with expertise like Loffler to help them make the best decisions for their business.
+We’re prepared with the expertise to bring your security system to the cloud.
+Most SMBs can’t be expected to staff the technical expertise needed to put their own video surveillance system in place, so they work with a dealer with expertise like Loffler to help them make the best decisions for their business.

 Anthony Rocheford is a Physical Security and Audio Visual practice manager at Loffler.
 Anthony began his technology career in 1993 installing POS and Audio / Video equipment in retail and commercial environments.
 With more than 25 years of technology background, Anthony has built and managed several enterprise-level surveillance systems consisting of more than 56,000 cameras in 830 locations in the United States and Canada.
 He was instrumental in the design and implementation of major surveillance systems for Life Time Fitness – supporting 9000+ cameras running Milestone Systems and JCPenney – supporting 42,000+ cameras running ExacqVision.
 In addition, he brings a strong background in operational leadership and knowledge in multi-site real estate management and construction.
 Anthony has had certifications with AXIS, Milestone, Genetec, ASIS, BICSI, NICET, Microsoft and Cisco along with various Access Control, Audio Visual and Project Management certifications.
 In his free time, he enjoys the outdoors with his son and daughter.